 Preparing the fruit

-4 Juice the regular lemon and add this juice to the orange juice.
-Save the seeds for making pectin.
-Cut the Meyer lemon in eigths, lengthwise.
+5 Prep the Meyer lemon: Cut the Meyer lemon in eighths, lengthwise.
 Remove the seeds and as much of the inner membranes as you can easily remove.
 Cut the lemon segments crosswise into triangular pieces.
 (See the steps in the Meyer lemon marmalade recipe for photo descriptions.)

 First stage of cooking

-2 Place the cheesecloth or muslin bag containing the citrus seeds and pulp into the pot and secure the string at the other end to the pot handle.
+2 Secure pectin bag: Place the cheesecloth or muslin bag containing the citrus seeds and pulp into the pot, submerging it in the liquid, and secure the string at the other end to the pot handle.

 4 Remove the pectin bag and place it in a bowl to let cool until it is comfortable to touch.